IKNL/PZP-FHIR-R4/input/pagecontent/data-exchange.md

 This approach is used to retrieve the complete form for uniform registration of ACP in its original context.
 It retrieves `QuestionnaireResponse` resources that contain the content discussed by the individuals involved in the ACP conversation.

+This method is included to lower the implementation burden for data providers who already use a form-based registration process.
+By allowing them to expose their existing form as a `QuestionnaireResponse`, it accelerates the availability of exchangeable ACP data.
+The trade-off is that this approach requires more effort from the ACP Actor Consulter, as they need to support multiple methods.
+The preferred method for system-to-system exchange is the individual resources method, as it offers a more standardized and reusable data structure.

 #### Client Request

 A client retrieves the `QuestionnaireResponse` by performing a `GET` search operation.
 The search is scoped to a specific patient and is filtered by the canonical URL of the <a href="Questionnaire-ACP-zib2020.html">ACP Questionnaire</a> to ensure that only the correct form is returned.